MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 In order to fully test this function you'll want to be sure that your testing code will run each of your `elif` code blocks.

 Don't delete any of the tests that you've already written.
 All tests should be run to make sure that everything still works.
-Later we'll see how to automate this process in cases where our tests take awhile to complete.
+In a later tutorial we'll see how to automate this process in cases where we have a lot of tests or when they take awhile to complete.

-## Capturing User Input
+## user_input function
 In order for our program to be useful we'll need to be able to accept user input from the terminal.
 We will use the built-in `input` function to do this.

 Let's create a function to prompt the user.